ashishpawar517/AutoCompiler/README.md

 WIP -->

 ## What is AutoCompiler?
 An automation project to solve compile-time errors on the fly.
 The idea started with an argument like if a compiler is smart enough to tell us that there’s a missing semi colon on line 17 then why is it can't just a semicolon there.
+That's what Autocompiler aims to do.
 See it in action.

 <img src=".github/ezgif1.gif" alt="Kitten"
 	title="gif1"  style="box-shadow: 0 10px 6px -6px #777;"/>